pancr9/Netflix-Recommender-System/README.md

 #### Results:

 The programs to recommend were ran on Amazon EC2 Spark cluster.
 And satisfactory recommendations were obtained using 3 methods.
-* Using Pearson Correlation ( User - User based )
+* Using Pearson Correlation ( User - User )
 * Using ALS implementation
-* Using ALS library from mllib ( User - User and Item - Item based )
+* Using ALS library from mllib ( User - User )

 ***

 #### Conclusion:

-Created a User - User based recommendation system using ALS and Pearson Correlation Coefficient techniques.
+- [] Created a User - User based recommendation system using ALS and Pearson Correlation Coefficient techniques.

-Displayed top movies recommended a user by taking userId as input.
+- [] Displayed top movies recommended a user by taking userId as input.

 ***

 #### Future Scope:

+* Recommend movies to new user and predict ratings for the same.
+* Creating a easy to use library that one can use for analysis purpose.

 ***